Varmx And Rentschler Biopharma Partner To Advance Novel Coagulation Therapy Toward Phase 3 And Commercialization

-VarmX and Rentschler Biopharma expand collaboration from early development to late ‐ stage and commercial manufacturing of VMX-C001 VMX ‐ C001 builds on strong regulatory momentum, including FDA Fast Track Designation and PMDA Phase 1 waiver, as it progresses toward a global Phase 3 trial Manufacturing will be transferred from Rentschler Biopharma site in Laupheim (Germany) to Milford, MA (USA)
+VarmX and Rentschler Biopharma partner to advance novel coagulation therapy toward Phase 3 and commercialization

-LAUPHEIM, Germany and LEIDEN, The Netherlands and MILFORD, Mass., Jan.
-08, 2026 (GLOBE NEWSWIRE) -- Rentschler Biopharma, a leading global contract development and manufacturing organization (CDMO) for biopharmaceuticals, and VarmX, a biotech company developing innovative approaches for the bypass of direct oral anticoagulants targeting activated factor Xa (FXa DOACs) and treatment of inherited coagulation disorders, today announced a collaboration to manufacture VarmX's lead program, VMX-C001, for Phase 3 development and potential commercialization.
+Laupheim, Germany; Leiden, The Netherlands and Milford, MA USA.
+January 8, 2026 – Rentschler Biopharma, a leading global contract development and manufacturing organization (CDMO) for biopharmaceuticals, and VarmX, a biotech company developing innovative approaches for the bypass of direct oral anticoagulants targeting activated factor Xa (FXa DOACs) and treatment of inherited coagulation disorders, today announced a collaboration to manufacture VarmX's lead program, VMX-C001, for Phase 3 development and potential commercialization.
 VMX-C001 is a novel treatment to restore blood coagulation in patients requiring urgent surgery or experiencing severe bleeding while on FXa DOACs.

 Rentschler Biopharma began supporting early development of VMX-C001 in 2022 at its Laupheim, Germany site and VarmX has since initiated its Phase 3 program using GMP material from Rentschler Biopharma.
 Building on the successful collaboration between both companies, all subsequent Phase 3 clinical supply, including process validation, will be manufactured at Rentschler Biopharma's Milford, MA site as part of the seamless transition into late-stage clinical and commercial production.
 The CDMO brings strong expertise in producing a variety of biologics, including proven capabilities in intensified, perfusion-based processes, while also supporting fed-batch strategies.
 Rentschler Biopharma provides clients with continuity, speed and reliability from early development through commercialization and beyond.